Ministry of Justice (Israel): History

 The office was established with the establishment of the Provisional Government in 1948.
 The first minister who headed it was Pinchas Rosen, and at the beginning of his career he had only three employees.
 The first goal of the office was to create continuity in the activity of the essential legal institutions during the transition period from British rule.
 In particular, there was a need to fill the positions of judges in the courts, as the British and Arab judges left.
 The appointment of the first judges of the Supreme Court in its incarnation as an Israeli court was approved by the Provisional Government and the Provisional Council of State in July of that year.
 In 1948, the Office of the General Custodian was also staffed.

 Another goal that stood before the eyes of the heads of the ministry in the early years of the State of Israel was the formation of Israeli laws that would replace the Ottoman and Mandatory legal systems.
-However, the connection to British law was severed only in 1980, with the enactment of the Law on the Foundations of Law, which repealed a section of the King's Word in the Council on the Land of Israel that stated that where provisions were not established in the local law, the courts would rule according to common law and the laws of honesty.
+However, the connection to British law was severed only in 1980, with the enactment of the Law on the Foundations of Law, which repealed a section of the Palestine Order in Council of 1922 that stated that where provisions were not established in the local law, the courts would rule according to English common law and the rules of equity; the new law instead directs courts to rule according to the doctrines of Mishpat Ivri (non-religious aspects of the Halakha).
 Also, even nowadays, more than 70 years after the establishment of the State of Israel, laws enacted by the mandatory legislature or new versions of such laws (such as the Torts Ordinance, the Evidence Ordinance or the Municipalities Ordinance) remain in force.
-The last piece of Ottoman legislation, the Majela, was abolished in 1984.
+The last piece of Ottoman legislation, the Mecelle, was abolished in 1984.

 In 1949 the office consisted of three main departments: consulting, legislation and advocacy.
 The office also included the administrative departments: land registrar, general guardian and general registrar.
 506 employees worked in the office.
 In April 1949, the prosecutor's office and the general registrar moved to Jerusalem.